soldotno/react-abtest/README.md

 Renders the same variant based on weight, a unique identifier* and experiment name.

 * Should be of some length, even though the library support one char id's.
-Short id's will result in worse distribution.
+Short id's may result in uneven distribution.

 ```js
 import { ExperimentUniqueIdWeighed } from 'react-abtest';